sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 An NL GOV-compliant OpenID Connect Identity Provider MUST support all features as described in this specification.
 A general-purpose Identity Provider MAY support additional features for use with non-NL GOV Clients.

 An NL GOV-compliant OpenID Connect Identity Provider MAY also provide NL GOV-compliant OAuth 2.0 Authorization Server functionality.
 In such cases, the Authorization Server MUST fully implement the NL GOV Assurance profile for OAuth 2.0 [[OAuth2.NLGov]].
-If an NL GOV-compliant OpenID Connect Identity Provider does not provide NL GOV-compliant OAuth 2.0 Authorization Server services, all features related to interaction between the Authorization Server and protected resource are therefore OPTIONAL.
+If an NL GOV-compliant OpenID Connect Identity Provider does not provide NL GOV-compliant OAuth 2.0 Authorization Server services, all features related to interaction between the Authorization Server and protected resource are OPTIONAL.

-An NL GOV-compliant OpenID Connect Client MUST use all functions as described in this specification.
+An NL GOV-compliant OpenID Connect Client MUST use all required functionality described in this specification.
 A general-purpose Client library MAY support additional features for use with non-NL GOV OpenID Connect Identity Providers.

 # Use Case & context
 This profile supports several Use Cases.
 Design choices within this profile have been made with these Use Cases under consideration.